 The Young Scholars Program at CURENT gives high school students interested in electrical engineering a chance to perform research with our faculty and graduate students in our campus laboratories.

-CURENT will host multiple K-12 summer programs aimed to spark interest in science, math and engineering amongst young students.
-One program will focus on middle school girls, while others will be open to all middle school students.
+CURENT hosts multiple K-12 summer programs aimed to spark interest in science, math and engineering amongst young students.
+One program focuses on middle school girls, while others will be open to all middle school students.